ReDI-School/intro-java/lesson9/java_stdlib.md

 How old are you, exactly, today?

-### Random day of year
+### Random day of a year

-Given a year, pick a random day of that year.
+When a year is given, pick a random day of that year.

 Signature: